 Experimentally, respiration is separated in mitochondrial preparations from the interactions with the fermentative pathways of the intact cell.
-OXPHOS analysis is based on the study of mitochondrial preparations complementary to bioenergetic investigations of (1) submitochondrial particles and molecular structures, (2) intact cells, and (3) organisms-from model organisms to the human species including healthy and diseased persons (patients).
+OXPHOS analysis is based on the study of mitochondrial preparations complementary to bioenergetic investigations of intact cells and organisms-from model organisms to the human species including healthy and diseased persons (patients).
 Different mechanisms of respiratory uncoupling have to be distinguished (Figure 3).
 Metabolic fluxes measured in defined coupling and pathway control states (Figures 5 and 6) provide insights into the meaning of cellular and organismic respiration.